Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

 - Recommend pairings.
 If you have a kitchen, come up with at least one drink pairing for everything on the menu.

 - Focus and set goals.
 Having staff focus on selling or upselling a specific drink makes it easy for them to get into a rhythm and sound natural.
-It can be a drink of the night that all staff are talking about, or each staff member can choose their own drink to highlight.
+It can be a drink of the night that everyone is pushing, or each staff member can choose their own drink to highlight.

 Done right, your bar marketing gives customers to a reason to show up and a reason to stay.
 And a reason for your bar profit margin to soar.

-Here are some tips to get ‘em early and keep ‘em there late:
+Here are some tips to get ‘em there early and keep ‘em there late:

 - Host pop-up restaurants.
-If you don’t serve food, this is an incredible way to offer guests great food, support local businesses, and attract a whole new network of people in the door who appreciate you hosting their friends.
+If you don’t serve food, this is a unique way to offer guests great food.
+It also supports local businesses and attracts a whole new network of people.

-- Have a rotating schedule of events.
+- Have a rotating schedule of events in your bar.
 Cult movie screenings, live music, trivia.
-Plan a few events per week for a month, create a calendar for the month, put it online, then print it out and hang it in your bar’s restrooms.
+Plan a few events per week for a month.
+Then create a calendar for the month, put it online, and print it out and hang it in your bar’s restrooms.
 Seriously.

-- Advertise online.
+- Advertise your bar online.
 Both Facebook Ads and Google Ads can target based on geographic location.
-On slow nights, surface an ad with your special to people nearby.
+On slow nights, surface an ad with your drink special to people nearby.

 - Sports!
 Sports!
 Sports!
 There is no denying the popularity of watching sports in a bar, from watering holes to fancier spots.
 If you have a TV, pencil in a night to put a game on and offer an associated special.